 But OKRs don’t grant freedom without balance — with shared autonomy, teams also have a collective responsibility for the progress and tracking of goals.
 The public accountability of OKRs drives further engagement, distributing the sense of ownership for achieving results.
 As a COO, less time spent holding teams accountable means more time spent focusing on operations.

 Since OKRs can also help your business clarify specific ownership of objectives, you can shift tasks and processes into the hands of people doing the actual work.
-This streamlines your process as a COO.
+This streamlines your process as a chief operating officer.

 Fear is the source of reactivity in decision making, unintentionally leading to anti-risk-taking behavior.
 OKRs help counter fear in your organization by tackling the source of fear itself — uncertainty.